cosmelectronics/Arduino-Project/Digital Clock/README.md

-# Arduino based Dital Clock without DS3231 RTC Module
+# Arduino based Digital Clock without DS3231 RTC Module

 This project demonstrates how to create a simple 12-hour clock with AM/PM using an Arduino Uno and a 16x2 LCD with I2C interface.
 Users can input the initial time via the Serial Monitor in the HH:MM:SS AM/PM format, and the clock will keep track of time and display it on the LCD.